TLDR

 If you decide you want to apply for a Withholding Certificate, you’ll need to plan ahead — this application takes time.
 Plus, you need to gather information about the property, get the buyer on board and secure an escrow agent who will handle the process for you.

-If you don’t take this step and funds are withheld at the time of the sale, you’re out of pocket that 10 per cent or 15 per cent until you file your tax return and the IRS calculates your refund.
+If you don’t take this step and funds are withheld at the time of the sale, you’re out of pocket that 10% or 15% until you file your tax return, and the IRS calculates your refund.
 It’s important to note that while you’re entitled to a refund, you may be waiting for some time — while some Canadians report getting their money back after a few months, others have waited up to two years for their money.

 Selling your U.S. property requires you to follow a number of rules and make certain payments to the government.
 But done with enough time on your side, you can keep more money in your pocket and enjoy a smoother process from start to finish.